Every Business Owner Exits Eventually

 Clean financials

-Personal expenses and informal add-backs reduce the defensible EBITDA figure
+Personal expenses and informal add-backs reduce the defensible earnings figure

 These are not obscure problems.
 They are the first page of every due diligence checklist in any serious acquisition.
 If your business has two or three of these weaknesses today, you are not alone.
 Most do.
 The difference between the owners who capture full value and those who leave it on the table is simply whether they addressed these issues before the buyer arrived.